The Board is responsible for the management and strategic development of Chisholm Institute with a number of objectives:

 Previous to this, he held the position of Chief of Education, having joined Chisholm in 2015 from Victoria University where he was the Director of Innovation and Engagement.
 Stephen has held a number of senior managerial leadership positions across the VET and HE sectors both in the UK and Australia.

+Stephen has wide ranging experience in the Education and Training sectors and a passion for workforce transformation when increasing the competence and productivity of individuals and business.
 Stephen holds a Bachelor of Education - VET (Charles Sturt University), a Graduate Certificate in Educational Leadership (Victoria University) and a Masters of Education (Victoria University).

-George Lekakis AO (Ministerial Appointee, Board Deputy Chair)
+George Lekakis AO (Ministerial Appointee, Deputy Board Chair)

-George has worked in the not-for-profit community services sector and government and is the President of VicScreen having been appointed in November 2022.
 George was Chair of the Victorian Multicultural Commission (2001 to 2011), Chair of the Board of the Victorian Interpreting and Translation service, and Multicultural Arts Victoria, Executive Director, International Student Experience, at the Victorian Department of Business and Innovation and Director, South Central Region Migrant Resource Centre.
 George was CEO of the New Hope Foundation and Fronditha Care and has also been a member of many other government and non-government boards and committees in executive roles.

 Des Powell AM (Ministerial Appointee)